Public-Health-Scotland/posit-workbench-job-scheduler/README.md

 ##### job_name

 A descriptive name to assign to the Workbench Job.
+Default is the filename of `script`.

 ##### project_path